AramDonyaee/mylinx/README.md

 php artisan migrate
 ```

-Finally, run these commands and head over to your favorite browser:
+Finally, run these commands and head over to your favorite browser and enter ```localhost:8000```:
 ```bash
 php artisan serve
 npm run dev
 ```
+Don't forget to download, install and configure mailhog as the local email server.
+Moreover, you have to create the database and database admin for your project before running the migrations.
+Finally, update your .env file accordingly.